Pop Culture Madness!

 There was a minor political scandal in Washington State when an assistant to then Governor Dan Evans posed as a college student to follow around his opponent during the campaign and report information back to the Governor.
 The assistant was Ted Bundy, the serial killer.

-August 10, 1972 - The Great Daylight Fireball: a meteor passed within 34 miles of the Earth over Alberta, Canada and escaped back into space.
-This US19720810 meteoroid is described in the preface of the first chapter of Arthur C. Clarke's The Hammer of God.
+August 10, 1972 – The Great Daylight Fireball: a meteor passed within 34 miles of the Earth over Alberta, Canada, and escaped back into space.
+This US19720810 meteoroid is described in the preface of the first chapter of Arthur C. Clarke’s The Hammer of God.

-Lyle Snider, a Quaker who didn't want his tax dollars going to fund war, was arrested for claiming 3 billion dependents, the population of the Earth, on his W-4 form.
+Lyle Snider, a Quaker who didn’t want his tax dollars to fund the war, was arrested for claiming 3 billion dependents, the population of the Earth, on his W-4 form.
 Snider was charged with filing a false and fraudulent withholding form, and sentenced to 9 months in prison.

 Bloody Sunday in Derry, Northern Ireland, 14 unarmed protestors and civilians were shot by British paratroopers.
 U2's 'Sunday Bloody Sunday' was based on this event.

-The Iran Blizzard, which caused approximately 4,000 deaths, was the deadliest blizzard in recorded history.
+The Iran Blizzard, which caused approximately 4,000 deaths, was the deadliest in recorded history.
 Dropping as much as 26 feet (7.9 m) of snow, it completely covered 200 villages.
 After a snowfall lasting nearly a week, an area the size of Wisconsin was entirely buried in snow.

 Firsts and the Biggest Christmas Gifts

-Odyssey Game Console, Pong, Dawn dolls, Hackey Sack, Seance Game , Nerf Football
+Odyssey Game Console, Pong, Dawn dolls, Hackey Sack, Seance Game, Nerf Football

 The Monster Times Magazine (1972-1976)